Ailbhe Ní Bhriain: Inscriptions IV

 Domo Baal is proud to present 'Inscriptions IV', Ailbhe Ní Bhriain's fourth solo exhibition in the gallery.
-The exhibition will include photographic, tapestry and sculptural works.
-During the course of the exhibition, on Thursday 5 March, the Whitechapel Gallery will host a screening of Ní Bhriain's 'Inscriptions of an Immense Theatre' (2018) alongside a selection of her other films.
-After the screening Dr. Sarah Hayden (Department of English, University of Southampton) will be in conversation with the artist.
+The exhibition includes photographic, tapestry and sculptural works.
+During the course of the exhibition, on Thursday 5 March, the Whitechapel Gallery is hosting a screening of Ní Bhriain's 'Inscriptions of an Immense Theatre' (2018) alongside a selection of her other films.
+After the screening Dr. Sarah Hayden (Department of English, University of Southampton) will be in conversation with the artist and also with Susan Stenger who composed the sound for 'Inscriptions of an Immense Theatre'.
 This event has been curated by Gareth Evans.

 Central to this exhibition is a large–scale Jacquard tapestry, pairing early colonial portrait photography with imagery of excavated quarry walls.
 In this striking work, Ní Bhriain appropriates a familiar form of representation and reconfigures it to allude to an encoded cultural loss.
 Nearby, a large mask–like image confronts us from a dark background.
 Created through the layering of multiple AI generated portraits, this spectral presence echoes the process of machine–learning to form a distillation of AI’s unsettling strangeness.
 Elsewhere, a small collage includes a detail from a famous Bernini sculpture, representing the abduction of Proserpina to the underworld.
 This reference resonates with surrounding works, in pointing to the dark fantasy shaping our construction of the ideal – be those constructs and ideals imperial or digital in origin.
 Throughout the exhibition Ní Bhriain borrows and connects in this way, combining aspects of Orientalist photography, Irish landscape, Assyrian artefacts, Victorian specimen collections, early computing technology and AI generated imagery, to form an evocative narrative of associations.